capr/blag/README.md

 There's also lists of things - those get updated periodically whenever I get a new idea or want to expand on a topic, so the format is more like a wiki than a blog.

+### Nov 6, 2020

+New issue: I rant about [dumb tech that everybody thinks is hot](https://github.com/capr/blog/issues/7).
+What could that be?

 ### Nov 4, 2020

 ## People and things to check out